Armenia's political tensions rise amid rival rallies - WTMJ

 Sarkissian’s office responded with a strongly worded statement condemning “inadmissible speculation” about his move and emphasizing that his decision was “unbiased and driven exclusively by national interests.”

+Thousands of opposition supporters rallied at a separate location, demanding that the prime minister resign, and some later marched to the president’s residence to support him in the rift with Pashinyan.

+The two marches proceeded along separate routes amid tight police cordons.
+At one point, scuffles broke out between some from the rival camps, but police quickly pulled them apart.

-Amid the escalating tensions, a group of protesters broke into a government building in central Yerevan on Monday to press their demand for Pashinyan’s resignation, but they left shortly afterward without violence.
-Later, Pashinyan’s supporters and the opposition rallied in the capital at separate sites.
+Amid the escalating tensions earlier in the day, a group of protesters broke into a government building in central Yerevan to press for Pashinyan’s resignation, but they left shortly afterward without violence.

 Pashinyan, a 45-year-old former journalist who came to power after leading large street protests in 2018 that ousted his predecessor, still enjoys broad support despite the country’s humiliating defeat in Nagorno-Karabakh and the opposition calls for his resignation.